Mason Experimental Geometry Lab

 • Layan S Wahdan

 A polyform is a plane figure constructed by joining together identical basic polygons.
-In Euclidean geometry we have polyominoes (made out of squares), polyiamonds (out of equilateral triangles) and polyhexes (out of regular hexagons).
-In this project we will explore hyperbolic polyforms.
+In Euclidean geometry, there are three types of polyforms: polyominoes, polyiamonds, and polyhexes, made out of squares, equilateral triangles, and regular hexagons respectively.
+In this project we explored hyperbolic polyforms, of which there are infinite types.
 These are constructed by joining together tiles of a regular hyperbolic tessellation.
-A hole is a bounded component of the complement of the polyform.
-We are interested in the question: Given a positive integer h, what is the minimum number of tiles required for a polyform to have h holes.
-Along the way we will pursue the following milestones:
+In these polyforms, a hole is a bounded component of the complement of the polyform.

 Faculty Mentors: Dr. Ros Toala, Dr. Erika Roldan